pcastro3/TRMS/README.md

 Upon approval, tuition amount is automatically calculated based on the type of course or training Getting Started
 Ensure Python 3 is installed
-Clone this repo "git clone
+Clone this repo "git clone https://github.com/pcastro3/TRMS.git" Set up a database connection with your AWS RDS
+Install Flask, Flask-cors, and Psycopg2
+Run the application and open login.html in a web browser